onurgurso/onurgurso/README.md

 - Figma

 ### What I do for fun
- -Coding / *seems unlikely but it's true.*
+ - Coding / *seems unlikely but it's true.*
- -Family time
+ - Family time
- -Gaming
+ - Gaming

 ### What is in the scope right now?
 - 🔭 I’m working on rebuilding my personal portfolio